Using the Collection

 In addition to the menu choices, you can use the mouse and keyboard to interact with the collection viewer window in the Image Gallery.

-This menu provides choices letting you enlarge the images for the record by displaying an Image Viewer window, edit the selected record (equivalent to choosing Edit Record from the Edit menu or clicking the Edit button), or switching to either the List View or the Item Details for the selected record
+This menu provides choices letting you enlarge the images for the record by displaying an Image Viewer window, edit the selected record (equivalent to choosing Edit Record from the Edit menu or clicking the Edit button), add a copy of the current record (equivalent to choosing Add a Copy of Current Record from the Edit menu), or switching to either the List View or the Item Details for the selected record

 Interaction with the Collection Viewer window in Item Details mode